josephkb87/Matlab_Octave/matlab-cfd-codes-main/README.md

 CFD CODES

 #### About
-In this CFD Codes , we define and derive functions using the following mways;
+In this CFD Codes , we define and derive functions using the following ways;

 1. Derivativing the function - Theoretically
 2. Finite Difference Method - Forward